gradio-app/gradio/guides/08_gradio-clients-and-lite/03_querying-gradio-apps-with-curl.md

 -H "Authorization: Bearer $HF_TOKEN"
 ```

-Now, we are ready to make the two `curl` request
+Now, we are ready to make the two `curl` requests.

 ## Step 1: Make a Prediction (POST)